acheeseye/ai-playing-checkers/README.md

 - Piece objects may become king, however no movements currently allow it.
 - main.cpp draws the Board object and displays existing Piece values.
 # Note
-Not sure how I ended up with a folder within but I removed all the extra Visual Studio stuff.
-Let me know if there is a way I can fix it if it matters a lot.
-Tried to fix it but now we have two copies, one in the folder and one out.